qtumproject/qtum-electrum/README.md

 Qtum Electrum standard wallet uses [bip44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation path with coin_type set to 88 which not compatible with the current qtum mobile wallet.

-If you want to be compatible with the qtum mobile wallet, you need choose "Qtum mobile wallet compatible" to create or restore your wallet.
+If you want to be compatible with the qtum mobile wallet, you need to choose "Qtum mobile wallet compatible" to create or restore your wallet.

 ![](https://github.com/qtumproject/qtum-electrum/blob/master/snap/mobile_compatible.png)